miurahr/py7zr/docs/py7zr.rst

    a :exc:`FileExistsError` will be raised.
    If *mode* is ``'r'`` or ``'a'``, the file should be seekable. [#f1]_

-   The *filter* parameter controls the compression algorithms to use when writing files to the archive. [#f2]_
+   The *filters* parameter controls the compression algorithms to use when writing files to the archive. [#f2]_